Lanark: Modern period

 On 29 June 1953, Queen Elizabeth II visited Lanark to mark her coronation.

 Governance

 Local government

 Lanark is within the South Lanarkshire unitary authority area.
-In local elections, they are part of the Clydesdale North ward which elects three councillors.
+In local elections, it is part of the Clydesdale North ward which elects three councillors.
 Following the 2022 election, Clydesdale North is represented by Richard Eliott-Lockhart of the Scottish Conservative and Unionist Party, Julia Marrs of the Scottish National Party, and Catherine McClymont of Scottish Labour.

 Scottish Parliament

-In elections to the Scottish Parliament, Lanark elects its representatives as part of the Clydesdale constituency, and also contributes to the election of seven additional list members as part of the South of Scotland region.
+In elections to the Scottish Parliament, Lanark is part of the Clydesdale constituency, and also contributes to the election of seven additional list members as part of the South of Scotland region.
 The current Clydesdale MSP is Aileen Campbell of the SNP, who defeated the Labour incumbent Karen Gillon in the 2011 election after Gillon had held the seat since 1999.

 Parliament of the United Kingdom

 In Westminster elections, Lanark is part of the Lanark and Hamilton East constituency.
 Labour's Jimmy Hood represented the area in Parliament from 1987 until 2015; since then the MP has been Angela Crawley.